napframework/nap/readme.md

 ### main

-The current stable, production-ready [branch](https://github.com/napframework/nap/tree/main).
-It generally reflects the latest release, plus a few critical bug-fixes.
+The current [stable branch](https://github.com/napframework/nap/tree/main): It generally reflects the latest release, plus a few critical bug-fixes.

 ### 0.8

-Although considered stable, it is the bleeding edge: [0.8](https://github.com/napframework/nap/tree/0.8) introduces many new features, improvements and portential fixes that are scheduled for a new official release.
+The bleeding edge: [0.8](https://github.com/napframework/nap/tree/0.8) introduces many new features, improvements and portential fixes that are scheduled for a new official release.

 ### build

-An alternative [build-system](https://github.com/napframework/nap/tree/build-system) actively in development by [Stijn van Beek](https://github.com/stijnvanbeek), including support for macOS and simplified CMAKE interface.
+An [alternative build system](https://github.com/napframework/nap/tree/build-system): Including support for macOS and a simplified CMAKE interface, developed by [Stijn van Beek](https://github.com/stijnvanbeek).

 # Contributing